clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

   </figcaption>
 </figure>

-We can create _N_ more colors by shifting the `H` value of the color in `oklch` by 360 / _N_, since in `oklch` the hue value ranges from 0 - 360.
-We also don't need to worry about having a value that is exactly in the range of 0 to 360 since anything over 360 will wrap to the equivalent hue.
+We can create _n_ more colors by shifting the hue value of the color in `oklch` by 360 / _n_, since in `oklch` the hue value ranges from 0 - 360 degrees.
+We don't need to worry about our new hue value being exactly in the range of 0 to 360 since anything over 360 will wrap to the equivalent hue.
 For example a hue value of 400 will wrap to 40 since 400 - 360 = 40.

 To demonstrate, here is a palette of five colors I created using this technique starting with the original color of `#f97f00`.
 The first color swatch is the original hue, the four that follow were programmatically created.